joostkremers/mvn-el/README.md

 By default, `(mvn <task>)` searches for the root directory of the current buffer's project before calling `mvn`.
 If you don't want this (and thus execute the `mvn` command in the current buffer's `default-directory`), bind `mvn-dont-search-root` to `t` before calling `(mvn <task>)`.

+## Minor mode and keymap ##

+`mvn.el' provides a minor mode `mvn-mode' and a keymap `mvn-mode-map'.
+Both are effectively empty, but the minor mode can be used to load `mvn.el' (if you use something like `use-package` to delay loading) and the keymap can be used to bind keys to the various `mvn-` commands. `mvn` doesn't bind any keys by default, because most people's keymaps are already cluttered as it is.

 ## Customizations ##

 - `mvn-command`: The location of the maven executable.
 Default is `"mvn"`.